When we ask our accounting clients about their marketing goals and challenges, we often hear they want to differentiate from their competition.

 That makes a lot of sense in a sector like accountancy.
 With a lot of practices providing essentially the same services, how can you show a potential client that you’re the best choice?

-Standing out from the crowd – through your brand design, tone of voice, value proposition, and more – is certainly important.
+Standing out from the crowd – through your branding and brand design, tone of voice, value proposition, and more – is certainly important.

 But while focusing all their efforts on being different, many people overlook what’s arguably more important: being recognisable.